kwoktszwai/Test-Development-Engineer-Challenge-2024/README.md

 ## Testing Framework

-We use Playwright and Node.js as our testing framework.
+I use Playwright and Node.js as the testing framework.

 ## Local Test Setup